 How to afford a baby in today's economic climate

-for your baby wherever possible.
+1 Buy secondhand for your baby wherever possible.
 Borrow from family and friends and buy everything else at a themed baby and children’s market like mum2mum market.
 Google ‘nearly new sale’ to find a nearly new sale near you.
 Most baby clothes and equipment are used for a very short time and have very little wear and are perfect secondhand buys.

 The only things you need to buy new are a mattress and car seat and there are serious savings to be made.